mia-platform/documentation/docs/release_notes/platform_5-10_releasenotes.md

 ![dashboard fullscreen](img/dashboard fullscreen.PNG)

-* **Design Microservices** - **It is now possible to filter services by tag** You can now use the search bar to filter your micro services by name of the assigned tag.
-The assigned tag is by default the same as "custom" but you can change it at any time!
+* **Design Microservices** - **It is now possible to filter services by tag** You can now use the search bar to filter your services by tag.
+The assigned tag is by default set to "custom" but you can change it at any time!

 ![service filter tag](img/service filter tag.PNG)